devpato/auto-commitGenerator/README.md

 4.Modify the variables

 ```
-days= represent the number of days, the number of commits will be assigned
+days = represent the number of days, the number of commits will be assigned
-hours=represent the number of hours, the number of commits will be assigned
+hours = represent the number of hours, the number of commits will be assigned
-minutes=represent the number of minutes, the number of commits will be assigned
+minutes = represent the number of minutes, the number of commits will be assigned
-totalNumberOfCommits= number of commits
+totalNumberOfCommits = number of commits
 ```
 ### Shell Script